kstenschke/doShell/README.md

 ### Mission targets

-1. Ease scripting of browser automation
+1. Ease scripted automation of controlling web browser in- and output
 2. Support the same language on linux and mac os
 3. Keep commands as short as possible, while as much self-explanatory as possible